anuragrawat0/Sleek-card/README.md

-A sleek card with marquee and dark mode button
+A sleek card with marquee and dark mode button.

+How to run-
+Install react
+Install tailwind
+npm run dev